-n for 1915(c) HCBS Waiver: PA.0593.R02.00 - Jul 01, 2016 Pag Other Standard (specify): Agencies Providing Waiver services will have a signed Medical Assistance Provider Agreement an signed ODP Waiver Provider Agreement. d a After July 1, 2019, providers must demonstrate compliance with ODP standards through completion self-assessment and validation of required documentation, policies and procedures. n of a Carry commercial general liability insurance, professional liability errors and omissions insurance a worker's compensation insurance when required by Pennsylvania statute. ınd Temporary Crisis agencies provider staff must have automobile insurance for all automobiles owne leased, and/or hired used as a component of this service. d, Temporary Crisis services staff must: •Be age 18 or older •Have a high school diploma or equivalent •Complete standard ODP required orientation and annual training. •If transporting participants, have a valid driver's license and automobile insurance.
+Agencies Providing Waiver services will have a signed Medical Assistance Provider Agreement and a signed ODP Waiver Provider Agreement.

+After July 1, 2019, providers must demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

+Carry commercial general liability insurance, professional liability errors and omissions insurance and worker's compensation insurance when required by Pennsylvania statute.

+Temporary Crisis agencies provider staff must have automobile insurance for all automobiles owned, leased, and/or hired used as a component of this service.

+- •Be age 18 or older - •Have a high school diploma or equivalent - •Complete standard ODP required orientation and annual training. - •If transporting participants, have a valid driver's license and automobile insurance. - •Have a Pennsylvania State Police criminal history record check prior to the date of hire.
+If the prospective employee is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.

+If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors:

+- 1. The nature of the crime; - 2.
+Facts surrounding the conviction; - 3.
+Time elapsed since the conviction; - 4.
+The evidence of the individual's rehabilitation; - 5.
+The nature and requirements of the job; and - 6.
+The performance of individualized risk assessments.

+Documentation of completion of steps 1-6 must be maintained for any staff that were hired whose criminal history clearance results or criminal history check identified a criminal record.

+$\sim$ μ